Title

 • Supply and demand

-1 Improved pastures usually refers to seeded pastures and may include tame grass species such as crested wheatgrass, brome grass, wheatgrass mixtures, and expired Conservation Reserve Program lands in the northern Plains.
+1 Improved pasture usually refers to seeded pastures and may include tame grass species such as crested wheatgrass, brome grass, wheatgrass mixtures and expired conservation reserve program lands in the Northern Plains.

 Pasture Rental Rate Options

-Many options are available to calculate pasture rental rates as a starting point for negotiations between the landowner and tenant.
-Because North Dakota is primarily a cow-calf producing state, the best rental rate options that fit our region are based on:
+There are many options available to calculate pasture rental rates as a starting point for negotiations between landowner and tenant.
+Since North Dakota is primarily a cow-calf producing state, the best rental rate options that fit our region are based on:

 1. Rental Rate by Acre